-Cloud-init service allows you fetch user data when provisioning new servers via API.
+Cloud-init is a service that allows you fetch custom user data scripts when provisioning new servers via Client Portal or API.

 When ordering a new server through Cherry Servers API you can automate various server configuration tasks by fetching user data directives upon server deployment.
 Your provided tasks will be executed when your server boots for the first time.
 There are two ways of doing that - shell scripts and cloud-init directives.